Military Families Make the Best Entrepreneurs!

 Patriot Commercial Cleaning

-Army Veteran Tim Smith and his wife created a commercial cleaning company in Missouri with an aim to provide employment to fellow veterans and spouses.
+Army Veteran Tim Smith and his wife created a commercial cleaning company in Missouri intending to employ fellow veterans and spouses.
 Smith wanted in particular to help transitioning and retired veterans "feel like part of a team again."

 @PatriotCleanSvc